 Pet Therapy / Animal Assisted Therapy

-We have just launched “Critter Assisted Therapy” - in order to prove our commitment to this part of our work, we have decided to move the focus of our business to Animal Assisted Therapy.
-Dale Preece-Kelly (Owner) is now a FULLY QUALIFIED Animal Assisted Therapy Practitioner – a new dedicated website has been launched in September 2013 for C.A.T.
+We have just launched “Critter Assisted Therapy” – in order to prove our commitment to this part of our work, we have decided to move the focus of our business to Animal Assisted Therapy.
+Dale Preece-Kelly (Owner) is now a FULLY QUALIFIED Animal Assisted Therapy Practitioner – a new dedicated website was launched in September 2013 for C.A.T.
 For more information and to keep up to date, please follow Critter Assisted Therapy on Facebook . . .
 “Unleashing The Healing Power Of Animals”

 Our animal assisted therapy sessions, are second to none, and we are the forerunner in this field, we can even do one to one sessions IN YOUR HOME!!